Meghan Markle’s Personal Assistant Quits After Just 6 Months, Latest In Shocking Palace Resignations

+The British monarchy has seen some huge changes in the royal staff in the past 18 months.
+And while one can expect a certain turnover of staff in any organization, the Palace has seen quite a few senior royal staffers quit their high-profile jobs.
+Meghan Markle’s personal assistant is the latest employee said to have quit employment at the Palace.

 Meghan Markle’s assistant “Melissa” has quit just six months after the royal wedding.
 According to Daily Mail’s Richard Eden, the PA resigned suddenly, and it has come as a shock to the Palace.
 It seems as if even the obvious glitz and glamor of the position was not enough to keep the royal staffer from quitting.
-But followers of the royal family know that this is not the first shocking resignation this year.

-The Royal Director of Communications, Sally Osman, quit earlier this year.
-She will be continuing with her role until 2019.
-The Times also reported that Steve Kingstone, the Queen’s media secretary, resigned for a post as the communications director of the international confederation Oxfam GB.

 “It’s a real shock.